 Lead In St. Petersburg Drinking Water

 Lead enters into St. Petersburg consumer's tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (as recently witnessed in Flint, Michigan), lead leaches into the drinking water, reaching toxic levels.
-Recent analysis for lead in St. Petersburg found an average of 2.1 parts per billion, with 1 of the 86 samples exceeding the action level of 15 ppb (at 18 ppb).
-Both the EPA and CDC recognize that there is no such thing as a safe level of lead.
+Recent analysis for lead in St. Petersburg found an average of 1.9 parts per billion.
+EPA, CDC and the American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 Federal regulations cannot possibly take into account levels measured at an individual tap.

 Chromium 6 In St. Petersburg Drinking Water